SSH session manager for your Mac · Works with altergo

 altergo — Rover drives altergo sessions, not raw provider CLIs

-Or just run rover on your laptop — same TUI, no SSH, when you're already at the desk.
+Or run rover on your laptop.
+Same TUI, no SSH, when you’re at the desk.

 Already running overnight agents and checking on them from bed.
-That is the use case.
-If the stack above is not complete, fix the shortest missing piece and come back.
+That’s the use case.

 Your fleet, one SSH away.